 Cohen has been the “voice” of Center Dance Ensemble since 1994.
 She has a Bachelor Degree of Fine Arts in Dance from the University of Arizona and a Masters Degree in Reading and Learning Disabilities from Northern Arizona University.
-She has choreographed and performed in musicals with many community theaters around the Valley, including Theater Works, Tempe Little Theater, Mesa Encore Theater, Greasepaint, and Soul Invictus.
-She also enjoys singing with Voices of the Desert and is a member of their Board of Directors.
-Cohen is a special education teacher in the Washington Elementary School District and teaches jazz dance at Dance Theater West.
+She has choreographed and performed for many community theaters around the Valley, including Theater Works, Tempe Little Theater, Mesa Encore Theater, Stagebrush, Greasepaint, and Soul Invictus.
+She enjoys singing and choreographing with the show choir, Voices of the Desert.
+Cohen is a special education teacher in the Washington Elementary School District.

 Karla Jean Frederick

 This is Karla Frederick’s fourth season with Center Dance Ensemble and she is excited to be part of the team!
 She comes to CDE from Paradise Valley, where she was Resident Stage Manager for the Arizona Jewish Theatre Company during their final five seasons.
 She is currently Associate Production Manager for Phoenix Theatre, Production Manager for Paradise Valley Community College Performing Arts Center where she is also serves as an Adjunct Theatre Management Professor.
 Karla has been involved in the performing arts throughout the Valley for the past eleven years working as a stage manager for Arizona Broadway Theatre Co., Childsplay Inc., AJTC, Hale Center Theatre, Entertainment Events, New London Barn Playhouse, Royalty Theatre, Phoenix Theatre, and the Straw Hat Players.
 She earned a BFA in Stage Management from Minnesota State University, Moorhead and Northumbria University, Newcastle England.